Moms Are Sharing Scary Stories Of Fidget Spinner Injuries And Some People Think The Toy Should Be Recalled

 "It was super scary," said Morelos.
 "When they were putting a tube down his throat, he was throwing up blood.
 It was really scary for me to see he was in pain."

-After two hours of surgery, Cayden woke up with swollen lip and sore throat.
+After two hours of surgery, Cayden woke up with a swollen lip and sore throat.
 Morelos said the next day he was back to normal as if nothing had ever happened.

-Now, Morelos, along with a leading child safety advocacy group, are saying fidget spinners should be recalled and required to have a choking hazard warning.
+Now Morelos, along with a leading child safety advocacy group, is saying fidget spinners should be recalled and required to have a choking hazard warning.

 "If it is releasing small parts it should be recalled because it doesn't have warnings on the packaging," Nancy Cowles, the executive director of Kids in Danger, told BuzzFeed News.

-Any toys marketed towards children must comply with federal small parts regulations which require manufacturers to put a label on a product that poses choking hazards.
+Any toys marketed toward children must comply with federal small parts regulations, which require manufacturers to put a label on products that pose choking hazards.

-A small part that can pose a choking hazard is any object that fits into a cylinder that is 2.25 inches long by 1.25 inches wide, which is about the size of a fully expanded throat of a child under three years old.
+A small part that can pose a choking hazard is any object that fits into a cylinder that is 2.25 inches long by 1.25 inches wide, which is about the size of the fully expanded throat of a child under 3 years old.

-Scott Wolfson, a spokesperson for the Consumer Product Safety Commission, which regulates product safety, told BuzzFeed News that the agency is following up on the case of a 10-year-old girl in Texas who choked on a fidget spinner part as well as other cases of children swallowing the loose discs.
+Scott Wolfson, a spokesperson for the Consumer Product Safety Commission, which regulates product safety, told BuzzFeed News that the agency is following up on the case of a 10-year-old girl in Texas who choked on a fidget spinner part, as well as other cases of children swallowing the loose discs.

 "Choking risks to children are traditionally a priority for our agency so we take that very seriously," said Wolfson.
 "It's early in the process for us but we’re taking the issue seriously.
 We would encourage anyone that has an incident to use SaferProducts.gov to report it right away."

-None of Amazon's top 10 selling fidget spinners include a choking hazard warning in the product descriptions as of Wednesday.
+None of Amazon's 10 best-selling fidget spinners include a choking hazard warning in their product descriptions as of Wednesday.

 Missouri-based mom Carol Woods told BuzzFeed News that her 3-year-old son was injured by a loose piece from this spinner last Tuesday.
 This time, though, it was stuck on his finger.